-Ukraine reports more Russian drone attacks
+Moscow says Ukrainian rocket strike kills 63 Russian troops

+The Strategic Communications Directorate of Ukraine’s Armed Forces claimed Sunday that some 400 mobilized Russian soldiers were killed in a vocational school building in Makiivka and about 300 more were wounded.
+That claim could not be independently verified.
+The Russian statement said the strike occurred “in the area of Makiivka” and didn’t mention the vocational school.

+Meanwhile, Russia deployed multiple exploding drones in another nighttime attack on Ukraine, officials said Monday, as the Kremlin signaled no letup in its strategy of using bombardments to target the country’s energy infrastructure and wear down Ukrainian resistance to its invasion.

-KYIV, Ukraine (AP) — Russia deployed multiple drones overnight to attack parts of Ukraine and dozens were shot down, Ukrainian officials said Monday, in a series of relentless attacks through the weekend that killed three civilians on New Year’s Eve.
+The barrage was the latest in a series of relentless year-end attacks, including one that killed three civilians on New Year’s Eve.

-Kyiv Mayor Vitali Klitschko said that 40 drones “headed for Kyiv” overnight, according to air defense forces, and all of them were destroyed.
+On Monday, Kyiv Mayor Vitali Klitschko said that 40 drones “headed for Kyiv” overnight.
+All of them were destroyed, according to air defense forces.

 Klitschko said 22 drones were destroyed over Kyiv, three in the outlying Kyiv region and 15 over neighboring provinces.